 Will a Forehead Lift Procedure Leave Scars?

-If Dr. Eftekhari is able to use the endoscopic method for your surgery, your scarring will only consist of five very small incisions that are virtually unnoticeable.
-If he needs to use the longer coronal incision, he hides it within the hairline as much as possible.
+If Dr. Eftekhari is able to use the endoscopic method for your surgery, your scarring will only consist of two to four very small incisions hidden in your hair.
+If he needs to use the pre-trichial incision, he hides it within the hairline as much as possible.

 "Dr. Eftekhari is an excellent doctor!
 I would absolutely recommend him to family and friends.
 He was very thorough in explaining everything and took the time to answer all my questions.
 His staff is also excellent.
 It was an all around great experience!" - E.O.